Wamuza1/Bike_Rental_Sharing_Analysis/README.md

 ########## Examine your data ##########
     - Plot the data and examine its patterns and irregularities
     - Clean up any outliers or missing values if needed
+    - tsoutliers() find the outliers
     - tsclean() is a convenient method for outlier removal and inputing missing values
     - Take a logarithm of a series to help stabilize a strong growth trend

 ########## Decompose your data ##########

    # Does the series appear to have trends or seasonality?

-    # Use decompose() or stl() to examine and possibly remove components of the series
+   - Use decompose() or stl() to examine and possibly remove components of the series

 ########## Stationarity ##########

-    - Is the series stationary?
+   # Is the series stationary?

+   - Use adf.test()
-    - Use adf.test(), ACF, PACF plots to determine order of differencing needed
+   - ACF, PACF plots to determine order of differencing needed

 ########## Autocorrelations and choosing model order ##########

    - Choose order of the ARIMA by examining ACF and PACF plots
-    -  Fit an ARIMA model with optimal parameters
+   -  Fit an ARIMA model with optimal parameters(p,d,q)

 ########## Evaluate and iterate ##########

    - Check residuals, which should haven no patterns and be normally distributed
    - If there are visible patterns or bias, plot ACF/PACF.
 Are any additional order parameters needed?
    - Refit model if needed.
 Compare model errors and fit criteria such as AIC or BIC.
    - Calculate forecast using the chosen model